DavideTimperi/GymBros/README.md

 - thank_you.html: not navigable html page to thank you the user for the payment done in checkout.

 #### PHP
-- checkout.php: saves the datas of each order from the form in the database called order_db.
+- checkout.php: saves the data from each order done in the checkout page (form) in the database called order_db.
 - config.php: connect the page "login_form.php" and "register_form.php" to the users database.
 - confing_order.php: connect the page "checkout.php" to the order database.
-- login_form.php: takes the info about the client, like e-mail and password to login at the website.
+- login_form.php: takes the info about the client to login in the website.
 - logout.php: destroy the session and the user is logout of the website.
 - register_form.php: is a form which takes the info required to subscribes to the website.
 - user_page.php: is the page in which the user is redicted when he login to the website.